.99 EM Construction Cap

 D. All eligible construction industry employers meeting the

-employer’s actual premium rates will be calculated based on its
+The employer’s actual premium rates will be calculated based on its

-with other Programs: Employers participating in the .99 EM Construction Cap may
+with other Programs: Employers participating in the .99 EM Construction Cap program

 eligibility and application requirements of those programs.